-Activation: "∎" = Effective as soon as it is recorded into the controller "○" = Become effective after restarting the controller

-"-" = The parameter cannot be changed (fixed value)
+Activation: "■" = Effective as soon as it is recorded into the controller "○" = Become effective after restarting the controller "-" = The parameter cannot be changed (fixed value)

-Descr iption Controller configuration software Teaching box Range Explanation Write Controller ID Controller ID 1 to 32 Identification number (axis) parameter of serial communication that this controller communicates with the PC or the teaching box is set.
-0 IO pattern IO pattern Fixed value This is the fixed value for this controller. ( Do not change the setting) The value for this should be 64 (Standard).
-Acceleration/ deceleration pattern Acceleration/ deceleration pattern Fixed value This is the fixed value for this controller. ( Do not change the setting) This defines the trapezoidal acceleration/deceleration parameter. - S-motion rate S-motion rate Fixed value This is the fixed value for this controller. ( Do not change the setting) - Stroke (+) Stroke (+) (1) This defines the positive (+) side limit of the position.
+Descr iption Controller configuration software Teaching box Range Explanation Write Controller ID Controller ID 1 to 32 Identification number (axis) parameters of serial communications are set.
+0 IO pattern IO pattern Fixed value This is the fixed value for this controller. ( Do not change the setting) The value for this should be 64 (Standard). - Acceleration /deceleration pattern Acceleration /deceleration pattern Fixed value This is the fixed value for this controller. ( Do not change the setting) This defines the trapezoidal acceleration/deceleration parameter. - S-motion rate S-motion rate Fixed value This is the fixed value for this controller. ( Do not change the setting) - Stroke (+) Stroke (+) (1) This defines the positive (+) side limit of the position.
 (Unit: mm) Any value greater than the [stroke(+)] value cannot be entered in the "Position" field data of step parameter setup.
 Stroke (-) Stroke (-) (1) This defines the positive (+) side limit of the position.
-(Unit: mm) Any value less than the [stroke(-)] value cannot be entered in the "Position" field data of step parameter setup.
-Maximum velocity Maximum velocity (1) This defines the maximum limit of the speed.
-(Unit: mm/s) Any value greater than the [Max speed] value cannot be entered in the "Speed" field data of step parameter setup.
-Maximum Acceleration/ Deceleration speed Maximum Acceleration/ Deceleration speed (1) This defines the maximum limit of the ACC/DEC.
-(Unit: mm/s ) Any value greater than the [Max ACC/DEC] value cannot be entered in the "Accel" field data of step parameter setup. • Default In position Default In positioning (1) This defines the range to activate the INP output when the actuator is within it after the return to origin operation.
-(Unit: mm) • ORIG offset ORIG offset (□1) This defines the position of the actuator after the return to origin operation.
+(Unit: mm) Any value less than the [stroke(-)] value cannot be entered in the "Position" field data of step parameter setup. • Maximum velocity Maximum velocity (1) This defines the maximum limit of the speed.
+(Unit: mm/s) Any value greater than the [Max speed] value cannot be entered in the "Speed" field data of step parameter setup. • Maximum acceleration speed Maximum acceleration /Deceleration speed (1) This defines the maximum limit of the ACC/DEC.
+(Unit: mm/s ) Any value greater than the [Max ACC/DEC] value cannot be entered in the "Accel" field data of step parameter setup. • Default In position Default In positioning (1) This defines the range to activate the INP when the actuator is within it after the return to origin operation.
+(Unit: mm) • ORIG offset ORIG offset (1) This defines the position of the actuator after the return to origin operation.
 (Unit: mm) The ORIG offset is 0 (mm).
 Actuator The position is identified by the controller after the return to the origin operation (0mm).
 The ORIG offset is 100 (mm).
-The ORIG offset is 100 (mm).
-The position is identified by the controller after the return to the origin operation (100mm).
-The position is identified by the controller after the return to the origin operation (100mm).
-The position is identified by the controller after the return to the origin operation (100mm).
-If the value for the "ORIG offset" is changed, the "Stroke (+)" and "Stroke (-)" of the basic parameters should be checked.
-Maximum pushing force Maximum pushing force (1) The maximum force for the pushing operation.
-(Unit %)
+M Actuator The position is identified by the controller after the return to the origin operation (100mm).
+M Actuator The position is identified by the controller after the return to the origin operation (100mm).
+M Actuator The value for the "ORIG offset" is changed, the "Stroke (+)" and "Stroke (-)" of the basic parameters should be ■ Maximum pushing force Maximum pushing force (1)